 A few very interesting items from my personal collection.

-* Since 1982 the United States Mint has issued thirty modern commemorative
+*Since 1982 the United States Mint has issued 32 modern commemorative

-be extremely difficult and time-consuming to duplicate the set.
-Please
+difficult and time consuming to duplicate this set.
+Please contact me at

 * 1888 O Morgan dollar, NGC MS-65.
 This gorgeous coin boasts steel-gray

 surfaces with deeper charcoal highlights in the protected areas.
 The

 strike is strong and there are no rubs or marks on the coin.
 A grade of

 MS-66 would not be out of line for this beautiful specimen. $23,500.

 * 1948 Franklin Half Dollar, PCGS MS-66+ with Full Bell Lines.
 This coin has amazing luster, extremely clean surfaces, and superb eye-appeal.
 Seeking a 1948 Franklin with these characteristics can be frustrating.
 Both the obverse and reverse offer brilliant white surfaces with uncontrolled luster.
 The bell lines are crisp and bold.
 PCGS has graded only 42 examples in MS-66+ with FBL.
 A similar dated coin in PCGS MS-67 with FBL would carry a price of well into five-figures.
 This coin will not last long at $6,205.

 * 1953 S Franklin half dollar, NGC MS-66+ CAC.
 Coin has spectacular